Frequently Asked Questions About CETI Courses

 They are good for two years.
 The information is updated regularly because oncology is an ever-changing field and the information becomes outdated quickly.

-Why do I have to re-test or take CETI CEU courses to keep my Advanced Qualification current?
+Why do I have to re-test to keep my Advanced Qualification current?

 What is the cost for re-qualification?

-The cost is $149 for either the new handbooks and exam or the equivalent CETI CEU courses.
+The cost is $245 for the new handbooks, videos, and exam.

 Is the CES Mat Pilates course also an Advanced Qualification?